noamross/jekyll-site/_posts/2012-11-29-lab-meeting-presentation-outline.md

 Some areas of concern
 ---------------------

--   **Density Dependence** the current form of density-dependence only accounts for competition at recruitment.
+-   **Density Dependence:** The current form of density-dependence only accounts for competition at recruitment.
 It's also unstable, causing *negative* recruitment in some cases.
 Unsure how to represent this better without too much complication